JElchison/chromecast-remote-for-children/README.md

 * Wireless keyboard, preferably a numpad only (like those you see inside banks)
 * Chromecast connected to a nearby screen
 * Colored stickers for keys (optional)
+    * Or, just print some color blocks, cut them out, and use 2-sided adhesive tape to affix them.

 Things to consider when choosing your keyboard:
 * Wireless